Tutorial#

 Tip

-Throughout this book, when there are commands to be typed in a command line tool I will prefix them with a $.
+Throughout this book, when there are commands to be typed in a command line they will be prefixed them with a $.
 Do not type the $.

 ../../../_images/main24.png